 Hosea 6:3: “Let us acknowledge the LORD; let us press on to acknowledge him.
 As surely as the sun rises, he will appear; he will come to us like the winter rains, like the spring rains that water the earth.”

-My husband and I live in Arizona which is prone to some extreme weather patterns during Monsoon season.
-A few years back, a micro burst knocked down our power lines, which left us sitting in the dark.
-In search of light we got up and drove around the neighborhood.
-A few blocks away we finally spotted some light.
-A little family-owned restaurant was lit like a Christmas tree.
+Weather can be volatile in Arizona during the Monsoon season.
+A few years back a micro burst had knocked down our power lines, which left us sitting in the dark.
+In search for lit quarters, my husband and I drove around in the neighborhood.
+A few blocks away we spotted a little family-owned restaurant that was lit like a Christmas tree.
 There we stayed until the power in our area was back on.
 We were so glad when that finally happened; we probably appreciate electricity much more when we don’t have it.